 Mr Chapman has a Bachelor of Laws and a Bachelor of Commerce from the University of New South Wales and has completed the Harvard Business School AMP program.

-Mr Woolford has a degree in mathematics and statistics from Manchester University.
+Mr Woolford has 25 years’ experience of working on spectrum and communications regulation, both at Ofcom and its predecessor (Oftel).
+He has a degree in mathematics and statistics from Manchester University.

 Clara Luz Álvarez is a member of the Mexican National Researchers System (level II) and researcher of the Universidad Panamericana (Mexico).
 She received the National Journalism Award for spreading democratic culture for her program Código Democracia at the Congress Channel (2014).